housseindjirdeh/hdjirdeh.github.io/_posts/2017-09-16-progressive-angular-applications.markdown

 Ahead-of-Time compilation
 -
+Components along with HTML templates are the foundation of any Angular application.
+By default, this is all converted into viable JavaScript when you run the application in the browser.
+In other words, compilation happens ***Just-in-Time***.

-One way we can make an Angular app load faster is to take advantage of running it's compiler under Ahead-of-Time conditions...
+One way we can make an Angular app load faster is to run its compiler under ***Ahead-of-Time*** conditions.
+This means that instead of running every time we load the application, the compiler runs once during the build step.
+The app does not have to compile when you try to load it in the browser.

 With Angular CLI, creating a production build is as simple as a terminal command.